-Welcome to the 2023-2024 school year!
-I am Ms. Gill Holt and I am very grateful to be continuing as your Principal this school year.
+Welcome to the 2024-25 school year!
+I am Mrs. Gill Haver Holt and I am very grateful to be continuing as your Principal this school year.
 I have been a part of the STEM Prep family for the last eight years and in education for over 10 years.
 I have concentrated experience in teaching math and science and have studied educational technologies that enhance classroom experiences.
 During my tenure at STEM Prep schools, I have been able to coach 20+ teachers and support the rigorous academics in all of those classrooms.
 My favorite part of this role has been building relationships and rapport with our students.
 I am so proud to see them excel and grow into future STEM Professionals!

 I am incredibly proud of the coalition we have built with our families and the community over that last couple of years.
-I am dedicated to develop and deepen our partnership with students, families, staff, and community members.
-We will be connecting with our SPES family throughout the year with many events including: Orientation, Back to School Night, monthly Coffee with the Principal, STEM Events, Movie Nights, Fundraisers, School Site Council, ELAC, and family workshops!
+I am dedicated to developing and deepening our partnership with students, families, staff, and community members.
+We will be connecting with our SPES family throughout the year with many events including: Orientation, Back to School Night, monthly Coffee with the Principal, weekly Friday school meetings, STEM Events, Movie Nights, Fundraisers, School Site Council, ELAC, and family workshops!